developedBySwan/Swan-Yee/README.md

 I spend a lot of time in front of computer and interesting at computer software, web, movies, anime and game.

-I'm trying to be a specialist at web industry and also trying to be a web 3 developer.
+I'm trying to be a specialist at web industry.

 - 🌱 I’m currently learning **Vue, Laravel**